Kristen Stewart, Miley Cyrus and More Stars Attend Chanel's Pre-Oscars Party

 Margot Robbie, Kristen Stewart, Lupita Nyong'o, Lucy Boynton and Frances McDormand were just a few of the stars to attend the soirée.
 Carey Mulligan, Tessa Thompson, Michael Keaton, Shailene Woodley, Robin Wright and Henry Golding were all there, as well.

-For some stars, the event served as a sweet date night.
+For some, the event served as a sweet date night.
 Miley Cyrus attended the event with her new hubby Liam Hemsworth, for instance, and Leslie Mann was joined by her husband Judd Apatow.

-Some stars, however, have been gearing up for the Academy Awards all week long.
+Some celebrities, however, have been gearing up for the Academy Awards all week long.
 To see which stars attended this and other pre-Oscars parties check out the gallery below.